morphogencc/ApparentHorizon/README.md

 # TO DO
 - Add cubes to projectable objects
-- Add right triangles OSC message
-- Add functions / OSC messages for moving camera angle
+- Add OSC selectors for triangle types
 - Add second camera to each Perspective object
 - Extend screen to two cameras / projectors